-Students will learn working fluently and in an integrated way among Rhino and Adobe CC to produce high-quality perspectives and design diagrams.
-Student will also learn intermediate to advanced modeling skills in Rhino with V-Ray for Rhino.
-Students will then expose to digital fabrication techniques.
+Students will expand their Rhino 3D modeling skills with focus on parametric modeling (Grasshopper and Rhino combo).
+Students will also learn intermediate to advanced modeling and rendering skills in Rhino with V-Ray for Rhino and Lumion.
+Students will then be exposed to digital fabrication techniques, using UF Fab Lab.